darktable-org/luadocs/content/lua.api.manual/types/lua_combobox.md

 `integer`

-The index of the selected entry, or 0 if nothing is selected You can set it to a number to select the corresponding entry from the menu, or to 0 to select nothing
+The index of the selected entry, or 0 if nothing is selected.
+You can set it to a number to select the corresponding entry from the menu, or to 0 to select nothing.
-You can set it to nil to deselect all entries
+You can set it to nil to deselect all entries.

 Attributes: